Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Methods

 \textbf{Loss detection}: A result is discarded whenever an atom is not detected at an expected site during measurement.

-\textbf{Loss correction}: As an alternative to post-selection on atom loss, we can instead attempt to \textit{correct} for single atom loss events by inferring a state for the lost atom that would complete a logical codeword.
-For instance, upon reading out $\ket{1112}$, where $\ket{2}$ indicates an atom loss, the decoder can correct to $\ket{1111}$ which corresponds to $\ket{00}_L$.
+\textbf{Loss correction}: As an alternative to postselection on atom loss, we can instead attempt to \textit{correct} for single loss events by inferring a state for the lost atom that would complete a logical codeword.
+For instance, upon reading out $\ket{111L}$, where $\ket{L}$ indicates an atom loss, the decoder can correct to $\ket{1111}$ which corresponds to $\ket{00}_L$.
+However, the increased acceptance rate comes at the expense of decoder confidence (and therefore logical fidelity): a single additional bit flip will cause us to miscorrect the lost qubit and infer the wrong logical state.
 We leave implementation of more sophisticated loss correction decoding that is aware of underlying physical circuits \cite{stricker2020experimental, reichardt2024fault, baranes2025leveraging} to future work.

 \textbf{Decoding}: To know if a measurement can be mapped to a logical state, it must first be checked for non-zero flags and out-of-codespace patches.
 Non-zero measurements of flag qubits indicate that its corresponding patch of data qubits was not correctly initialized into the logical $|00\rangle_L$ state.
 Any measurement for which not all flags are measured to be zero is discarded.
 A patch of data qubits is out-of-codespace if it does not match one of the codewords of the [[4, 2, 2]] code (Equation \ref{eq:codewords}).
 Any measurement for which not all patches are within the codespace is discarded.
 Once these checks are completed, the remaining measurements are decoded via Equation \ref{eq:codewords}.